MatteoBattilana/meta-ppgsensors/README.md

 Since the system has to achieve a sampling frequency of 50Hz, the interval between two reads is 20 ms. I decided to use an alarm with the `SIGALRM` signal that is triggered every 20 ms.
 Even if the time for writing to the pipeline can be neglected, using an alarm ensures precision on a call method; with a delay I should have to remove from the following sleep the time needed for the read and the write to the pipe.
 This could have been simply solved by performing a check on the current time: if the previous execution was done more than 20 ms ago, a new one is performed.
 This solution keeps the CPU at an high usage.

 Using an almar, simplifies the time management and the usage of the CPU is very low.
-On a Raspberry PI 2 B+, the CPU usage is 0.1%.
+On a Raspberry Pi 2 B, the CPU usage is 0.1%.